 It is recommended by the manufacturer to avoid using alcoholic cleansers, tinctures, astringents, abrasives and peeling agents alongside it.

 If you are pregnant or breastfeeding, inform your doctor before you start using Finacea gel.

-It is unlikely that Finacea will pose any risk to breastfeeding infant if used by the mother.
-The be extra careful, do not apply this medication to the breasts before feeding in order to avoid direct contact with the child.
+It is unlikely that Finacea will pose any risk to a breastfeeding infant if used by the mother.
+To be extra careful, do not apply this medication to the breasts before feeding in order to avoid direct contact with the child.